 In The News

-The National Kidney Foundation of Michigan (NKFM) is recognizing African American History Month this February by spreading awareness about the increased risk of diabetes and kidney disease in African Americans.
+The NKFM is recognizing African American History Month in February by spreading awareness about the increased risk of diabetes and kidney disease in African Americans.

 January is the start of a new year and a time when many people make New Year's resolutions to be healthier.

 The NKFM and the Chelsea-Area Wellness Foundation have partnered to offer the Diabetes Prevention Program in Dexter.